top of page

 Honest reflections through a nervous system lens.

-This is Part 5 of the Foundational Series —
+This is Part 5 of the Foundations Series —

 Close-up of a thick rope tied into the shape of a heart knot on a plain surface — symbolising survival responses as strength and care, not brokenness.”

-Many of us carry a quiet worry that something in us is wrong.
+Many of us quietly worry that something in us is “wrong.”

-Maybe you’ve heard — or started to believe — you’re “too emotional,” “too reactive,” “too stuck,” or “too much.”
+Maybe you’ve heard — or started to believe — that you’re:

-Every pattern, every reaction, every way you’ve learned to cope made sense to your system in the moment it was born.
+Every pattern, every reaction, every coping strategy made sense to your system at the time it formed.

 🗒️ Patterns as Protection